infinum/accessibility-mobile-standards/ios-operable.md

 ### Link Purpose

-Purpose of a button or link is clear and easily understable by all users
+Purpose of a button or link is clear and easily understandable by all users

 #### Success technique(s)

-Create button with content that helps people instantly understand what it does.
+Create button with content or title that helps people instantly understand what it does.
 Use short, concise titles that succinctly describe buttons purpose.
-Start the title with a verb where possible.
+Start the title of a button or link with a verb where possible.

+If using custom elements that have a value that is not represented by its label (e.g. sliders, switches etc) make sure to update its `accessibilityValue` property each time value changes.
+Provide `accessibilityHint` where useful.

 When using toggle buttons, avoid relying solely on color to communicate its state - add a background shape or change the button’s content too.

+In dialogs, avoid using generic button titles like "Yes" and "No".
+Try to repeat verbs used in the question, for example:
+Are you sure you want to delete this message?
+• Delete  • Cancel

 #### Failures

 Using custom shaped buttons that do not look like buttons.
-Generic button titles like "OK", or "Yes" and "No" Button titles with unclear result like "Ready to publish?"
+Button titles with unclear result like "Ready to publish?"

 #### Additional notes